Panquesito7/Panquesito7/TESTIMONIALS.md

 **[Suraj Kumar](https://github.com/suraj-996): I came to your profile only today and was amazed to see how hard-working you are and you are doing great in your life.
 I loved connecting with you and have also started contributing to open source.**

 **[Tran Nguyen Thuong Truong](https://github.com/thuongtruong1009): Oh, by chance from searching on Github, I came across your profile by accident.
 It's quite special.
 It can be seen that you are a regular contributor to the open source community, very enthusiastic...
 I hope to cooperate with you to develop and contribute more in the future.**

+**[Pritu Yadav](https://github.com/Pritu2022): David, aka Panquesito7, is a true gem in the open-source community.
+With his exceptional technical skills and friendly demeanor, he effortlessly brings people together, listens to diverse perspectives, and leads by example.
+His dedication to fostering positive change is commendable, and I am excited to witness his remarkable growth in the tech industry.** 💻